PhD Spotlight: Yasmeen Farra, PhD’22 – Bioengineering

 Farra was elected to the Bioengineering Graduate Student Council where she served for several years.
 She has also devoted considerable effort to improving science communication as a fellow of the College of Engineering Communications Lab for nearly three years.
 She coached peer-to-peer sessions to help students with scientific writing and organized training sessions on how best to present scientific content.

-Following graduation, Farra will be taking her passion for scientific research to her new role as a scientist at Senda Biosciences, a biotech startup in Cambridge, Massachusetts.
-She will work on the translational biology team to help bring life-changing treatments to patients by harnessing Senda’s platform for fully programmable medicines.
+Following graduation, Farra took her passion for scientific research to her new role as a scientist at Senda Biosciences, a biotech startup in Cambridge, Massachusetts.
+She works on the translational biology team to help bring life-changing treatments to patients by harnessing Senda’s platform for fully programmable medicines.